yogami/AIVoiceTranslator/README.md

 ## Testing

-Benedictaitor includes a comprehensive suite of tests to ensure reliability:
+AIVoiceTranslator includes a comprehensive suite of tests to ensure reliability:

 ### Automated CI/CD Testing